 Mary’s ancestors served…

 Many of Mary Turck Clark’s ancestors served in the military.
 Her Turck, Gay, and Groom family ancestors emigrated to the American colonies in the 1600s and 1700s.
-Her fourth-great grandfather, Paulus Jacobzen Turck, or Turk, was the original Turck immigrant in Mary’s family, arriving in what was then New Amsterdam.
+Her fourth-great grandfather, Paulus Jacobzen Turck (or Turk, c.
+1635 – 1703), was the original Turck immigrant in Mary’s family, arriving in New Amsterdam (later New York City) in the mid-1600s.
 In 1660 he married there, and 1689 he received a commission as “Lieutenant of foot, West ward, New York [City].”

 From Paulus Turck’s commission in 1689 through the Revolutionary War, many Turck men served in a variety of colonial militias and Patriot regiments.
 Mary’s father, Peter Turck (1798-1872), was born after the Revolution, but could have possibly served in the war of 1812; I’ve yet to find evidence that he did.
 He was, however, an ardent abolitionist and Union man.
 Mary’s granduncle, Johannis A. also known as John A. Turck (or Turk, 1763-1839) was a patriot, and signed the Articles of Association in June or July 1775.
 He also fought in the Revolution in Col. Snyder’s Regiment (New York) and received a federal pension for his service in 1832.

 A number of New York men named Groom and Gay served in the Revolution and the War of 1812.
 Some of these may be among Mary’s direct ancestors, but I have not yet done the work to connect Mary’s kin to their service records.